|SSM Cardinal Glennon Children's Medical Center|

-Alcohol is often involved in date rapes.
-Drinking can loosen inhibitions, dull common sense, and — for some people — allow aggressive tendencies to surface.
+Alcohol and drugs can play a role in date rapes.
+Drinking can loosen inhibitions, reduce common sense, and — for some people — allow aggressive tendencies to surface.

-The best defense against date rape is to try to prevent it whenever possible.
-Here are some things both girls and guys can do:
+The best defense against date rape is to try to prevent it.
+Here are some things you can do:

 Rape isn't just physically damaging — it can be emotionally traumatic as well.
 It may be hard to think or talk about something as personal as being raped by someone you know.
-But talking with a trained rape crisis counselor or other mental health professional can give you the right emotional attention, care, and support to begin the healing process.
+A trained rape crisis counselor or other mental health professional can give you the right care and support to begin the healing process.
 Working things through can help prevent lingering problems later on.